 - A willingness to make a two-year commitment to the program

 After the second year in the program, analysts will have developed invaluable skills that afford them a number of career opportunities.
 Analysts who consistently exceed expectations often get the opportunity to continue on for a third year.
 At the end of their third year, the highest performing analysts may have the opportunity to be promoted to associate and may be invited to become a Baird Scholar.
-After completing the typical two-year program, analysts have moved on to a wide variety of opportunities such as business school, positions with private equity firms (potentially including Baird Capital Partners) or roles within clients' organizations that typically are the result of Baird relationships.
+After completing the typical two-year program, analysts have moved on to a wide variety of opportunities such as business school, positions with private equity firms (potentially including Baird Capital's U.S. Private Equity) or roles within clients' organizations that typically are the result of Baird relationships.